-There are recovery and healing-related risks inherent in pressure that is "too deep."
-You want a therapist who will work at a safe, appropriate pressure that supports your recovery rather than challenges your body.
+Dependent on your medical condition, there could be healthrelated risks to applying pressure that is "too deep".
+You want a therapist to provide a safe, appropriate pressure that supports your pain management needs rather than challenges your body.

 How would you position me if I can't lie on my stomach or my back?